Introduction

 • [Required] Kernel permission: SYS_PTRACE

-• Different PIDs may correspond to the same namespace
+• Different PIDs may correspond to the same namespace.

 • Permissions required to collect AF_PACKET traffic include: